Find Minimum Depth of Binary Tree

 Using breadth-first search: Iterative tree traversal

-Now critical questions are: Can we think to solve this problem iteratively using the BFS traversal?
-How do we calculate the min-depth using this idea? or, do we really need to calculate the min-depth for each node?
-Is there some information hidden in the problem which could help us to solve the problem efficiently?
+Now, critical questions are: Can we solve this problem iteratively using BFS traversal?
+How do we calculate the minimum depth using this idea?
+Or do we really need to calculate the minimum depth for each node?
+Is there some hidden information in the problem that could help us solve it efficiently?
+Let's think!

-Here is an observation: the node with a minimum depth would be always the first leaf node if we traverse the tree level by level.
-In other words, if we traverse the tree level by level, we need to return the depth of the first encountered leaf node.
-Think!
+Here is an observation: The node with the minimum depth will always be the first leaf node if we traverse the tree level by level.
+In other words, when traversing the tree level by level, we only need to return the depth of the first encountered leaf node.

-In a practical scenario, this idea would be much more efficient in comparison to the DFS approach because, in the DFS approach, we may end up with a complete traversal of the tree even when the topmost leaf is close to the root.
-But BFS traversal can access the node from top to bottom in level by order and we can get the topmost leaf quickly in fewer steps.
+In a practical scenario, this idea would be much more efficient compared to the DFS approach because, in the DFS approach, we may end up traversing the entire tree even when the topmost leaf is close to the root.
+However, in BFS traversal, we can access the nodes from top to bottom in level order, which will help us quickly find the topmost leaf node in fewer steps.

-For example, If we have a tree where the left subtree has a depth of 100 and the right subtree has a depth of 1.
-The DFS will first traverse all the way down the 100 left subtree nodes before finally traversing the right subtree with a small depth of 1 and figuring out it as a min depth.
-But in BFS, instead of traversing 101 nodes to figure out the min depth, we can get the value in two steps.
-Now imagine the comparison of efficiency if there are thousands of nodes in the left subtree!
+For example, suppose we have a tree where the left subtree has a depth of 100 and the right subtree has a depth of 1.
+With DFS, we would first traverse all the 100 nodes in the left subtree before finally reaching the right subtree with a depth of 1 and identifying it as the minimum depth.
+However, with BFS, instead of traversing 101 nodes to determine the minimum depth, we can obtain the value in just two steps.
+Now, imagine the difference in efficiency when dealing with thousands of nodes in the left subtree!

 Solution code C++